r7vme/learning-to-drive-in-a-day/README.md

 - Initialize VAE controller with random weights.
 - If no pretrained models found, run in train mode.
 Otherwise just load weights from files and run test.
 - Initialize DDPG controller.
-- Learning function will collect the data by running 5 episodes w/o optimization, then after every episode DDPG and VAE optimization happens.
+- Learning function will collect the data by running 10 episodes w/o DDPG optimization, then after every episode DDPG optimization happens.
+VAE optimized after every episode.
-- After 1000 steps training will be finished and weights params will be saved to files.
+- After 3000 steps training will be finished and weights params will be saved to files.

 # Troubleshooting